How to connect non ip security cameras to nvr

 The first step is to connect your non-IP cameras to a video encoder.
 A video encoder is a device that converts analog video signals from the cameras into digital streams that can be transmitted over an IP network.
 Each non-IP camera will require its own video encoder.

-See also How to search on a zosi security camera
+See also How to get a free security camera

 2. Connect the video encoder to the NVR: